-- 4.11 The EFLG framework helps local councils to meet their obligations under the Equality Act 2010 including the PSED. - 4.12 The framework is intended to help councils: - Deliver accessible, inclusive and responsive services to customers and residents in their communities including those from under-represented groups. - Employ a workforce that reflects the diversity of the area they are serving. - Provide equality of opportunity for all staff. - 4.13 The EFLG sets out four modules for improvement, underpinned by a range of criteria and practical guidance that can help a council plan, implement, and deliver real equality outcomes for employees and the community.
+- 4.13 The EFLG framework helps local councils to meet their obligations under the Equality Act 2010, including the PSED. - 4.14 The framework is intended to help councils: - Deliver accessible, inclusive and responsive services to customers and residents in their communities including those from under-represented groups.

+- Employ a workforce that reflects the diversity of the area they are serving. - Provide equality of opportunity for all staff. - 4.15 The EFLG sets out four modules for improvement, underpinned by a range of criteria and practical guidance that can help a council plan, implement, and deliver real equality outcomes for employees and the community.
 This framework will be used for the council to self-assess its progress.
 For each module there are three Levels: Developing, Achieving and Excellent.
 The levels are progressive and cumulative so an organisation can plan and chart its progression against different priorities.
 Councils can be at different levels of the framework for different modules or themes.
 The council can also ask the LGA to review its progress against the framework.

-4.14 The four modules are:
+4.16 The four modules are:

-- understanding and working with your communities - leadership, partnership and organisational commitment - responsive services and customer care - diverse and engaged workforce - 4.15 The updated Equality, Diversity and Inclusion Policy 2022 is phase one of the council's EDI improvement journey.
-The EFLG framework and improvement modules will be used to produce an EDI Roadmap (phase two) which will set out the timeline, design and delivery of the council's first EDI Single Framework Strategy (phase three). - 4.16 The EDI Roadmap (phase two) will be developed between October and December 2022.
-A further report will then be presented to Cabinet in respect of the EDI Roadmap. - 4.17 The EDI Roadmap will provide a clear timeframe within which the EDI Single Framework Strategy will be developed.
+- understanding and working with your communities - leadership, partnership and organisational commitment - responsive services and customer care - diverse and engaged workforce - 4.17 The EFLG framework and improvement modules will be used to produce an EDI Roadmap which will set out the timeline, design and delivery of the council's first EDI Single Framework Strategy that will be considered at future meetings of Cabinet. - 4.18 The EDI Roadmap will provide a clear timeframe within which the EDI Single Framework Strategy will be developed.
 It is anticipated that the strategy will be for either a three or five year period to enable time to embed the EDI agenda within the council and deliver various EDI initiatives across the borough working with our partners, stakeholders and residents.
 As part of the EDI strategy development, a comprehensive Equality, Diversity and Inclusion Policy will be constructed and embedded within the strategy.